Nanolx/NanoDroid/README.md

   * for **microG** to work, your ROM needs to have fake signature spoofing enabled
   * to achieve that either
     * flash the on-device framework-patcher zip after flashing NanoMod (or a ROM update) this will directly patch the framework for fake signature spoofing support from TWRP
-      * Note: after **full wipe** this does not work on all devices directly, so it's highly recommended to boot the ROM normaly once and go back to TWRP for patching
+      * Note: after **full wipe** it is suggested to boot into the ROM once, else the dalvik-cache does not exist and the patching process takes ages
-        * This is not required when dirty flashing / updating the ROM
     * use the supplied `framework-patcher.sh` from your PC / laptop.
 This shell script for GNU Bash (and compatible shells) works on Unixoid operating systems like GNU/Linux, BSD or Mac OSX.
 It automizes the process of downloading Haystack [![GitHub Link](images/github.png)](https://github.com/Lanchon/haystack), pulling files from phone, patching and populating them in the **NanoMod** Magisk Module.
 * reboot into system
   * go into **microG settings** and set up everything like: